Many of these links open in a new window. Closing the window returns you to this page.

 Pricing guide to BNA covers between 1851 and 1902.

-Squared Circle Postmarks of Canada, 6th edition, January 2020
+Squared Circle Postmarks of Canada, June 2021 update

-This 6th edition of the handbook builds upon the 5th edition published in 2001.
-The handbook is organized according to hammer type and province.
+The June 2021 update replaces all the sections of the 6th edition of the Handbook.
+The Handbook is organized according to hammer type and province.
 In over 680 pages, it provides an exhaustive treatment of each hammer: period of use, time marks, indicia information, stamp issues on which the hammer is found, rarity factors, and illustrations of hammer usage.
-Section 1 of the handbook provides an introduction to these fascinating postmarks.
+Section 1 of the Handbook provides an introduction to these fascinating postmarks.

 Eaton Company: Philatelic Notes (13.4 MB - pdf) - Clayton Rubec